JuliaLang/www.julialang.org/blog/2015/10/auto-diff-in-julia.md

 As you can see, there's already a significant performance difference between the languages.
 We'll have to keep that in mind when comparing our Julia differentiation tools with AlgoPy, in order to avoid confusing the languages' performance characteristics with those of the libraries (though there is obviously a solid coupling between the two concepts).

-The below table shows the evaluation times of `∇ackley(x)` using various libraries (the `chunk_size` column denotes a configuration option passed to the `ForwardDiff.gradient` method, see the [chunk-mode docs](https://www.juliadiff.org/ForwardDiff.jl/chunk_vec_modes.html) for details.):
+The below table shows the evaluation times of `∇ackley(x)` using various libraries (the `chunk_size` column denotes a configuration option passed to the `ForwardDiff.gradient` method, see the [docs](http://www.juliadiff.org/ForwardDiff.jl/latest/index.html) for details.):

 | length(x) | AlgoPy time (s) | Calculus.jl time (s) | ForwardDiff time (s) | chunk_size |
 |-----|-------|--------|--------|------|